 Why Use Margin?

-Some use margin accounts to borrow money for investments outside of their stock portfolio (ie a downpayment on a house), without having to sell stocks.
-If planned carefully it can be a wise decision so you don’t have to sell your stock and pay tax on the capital gains.
+Some use margin accounts to borrow money for investments outside of their stock portfolio (e.g., a down payment on a house), without having to sell stocks.
+If planned carefully it can be a wise decision, so you don’t have to sell your stock and pay tax on the capital gains.

-Other investors use it as form of arbitrage like Interactive Brokers mentions in their commercials.
-You borrow at a lower interest rate than the dividend payout rates.
-There are many dividend aristoctrats higher than Interactive Broker’s margin rates.
+Other investors use it as a form of arbitrage like Interactive Brokers mentions in their commercials.
+You borrow at a lower interest rate than a stock’s dividend payout rate.
+There are many dividend aristoctrats with higher payouts than Interactive Broker’s margin rates.
 You pocket the difference between the two.

 Is Using Margin Risky?

-In most cases you are paying for a heavy premium for it.
-The current Federal Funds Rate is at 0% – 0.25% at least until mid 2015, and you would expect margin rates would also be low.
-If you see the table below, most of the brokers make off very well with the interest they charge.
-The three exceptions to this are: Interactive Brokers, tradeMONSTER, and OptionsHouse with a big deposit amount.
+In most cases you are paying a heavy premium for it.
+The current Federal Funds Rate (at the beginning of 2016) is at 0.50% – 0.75%, and you would expect margin rates to also be low.
+In the table below, you’ll see that most of the brokers make off very well with the interest they charge.
+An exception to this is Interactive Brokers.
 It would be very difficult to profit on margin with TD Ameritrade since many dividend stocks and fixed income earn less than 7.00%.

-Though not listed on the table, Interactive Brokers offers margin rates below 1.00% for deposit amounts $2,000,000 or greater.
+Though not listed in the table, Interactive Brokers offers margin rates below 1.00% for deposit amounts of $2,000,000 or greater.
 I’m assuming this is outside the scope of most investors.
-If you are ultra high net worth individual, this could be a great way to borrow against your stock assets.
+If you are an ultra-high-net-worth individual, this could be a great way to borrow against your stock assets.

 If you do use margin for investing or short term loans, make sure you understand the risks and the costs.
 Otherwise, it could be a costly investment lesson.
 Depending upon the broker you choose and the amount invested, it might be better to get a short term loan from another source.
 Using unsecured debt from credit cards has less risk, or a loan from P2P lenders like Lending Club or Prosper.